Complete Guide to Self-Publishing Australia

 If you have written your manuscript, it’s time to move on to the next stage of the process: editing and proofing.

 Having someone evaluate or edit your manuscript is vital!
 We can’t stress this enough.
 No author should edit their own manuscript or cut corners when it comes to editing and proofreading.
-There are a variety of different editing steps that you can choose from, and we discussed them in more detail on our professional editing services page.
+There are several editing steps to choose from, and we discuss them in more detail on our professional editing services page.

-Some authors prefer to have beta-readers or trusted friends and family read their manuscripts before heading to the editing stage.
+Some authors prefer to have beta readers or trusted friends and family review their manuscripts before moving to the editing stage.
 This stage is entirely up to you.
-There are a variety of different editorial services, and each of them will have their own level of cost.
+There are various editorial services, and each has its own cost.

 We wrote a great article about beta readers and alpha readers: What Are Beta Readers?
 The Complete Guide to Alpha and Beta Readers for Authors!

-Now is when you’re going to need to make some serious choices.
+Now is when you’ll need to make some serious decisions.

 If you choose to self-publish, you’re responsible for organizing and financing every aspect of your book.

-If you have the time and ability, there are several parts of this process you can complete yourself.
-It’s not easy to self-publish, but it can be extremely rewarding and also means that you retain the rights to your book along with any royalties it makes.
+If you have the time and ability, you can complete several parts of this process yourself.
+It’s not easy to self-publish, but it can be extremely rewarding and means you retain the rights to your book, including any royalties it generates.
 You also retain full control over your work.

-The next option many people consider is hybrid publishers or vanity publishers.
+The next option many people consider is a hybrid or vanity publisher.

 These companies take care of everything for you, but this service comes at a price, and you pay it.
 Not only do you have to pay an upfront payment (anywhere from $1,000 to $5,000) per book, but you also lose the rights to your book for a certain period and a percentage of your royalties.